Beer Brewing Tips

 When you first get a keg it will need some special cleaning and attention.
 For further details see the section titled “Cleaning Your Keg”.

 A CO2 tank is the next necessary piece of equipment.
 Standard sizes are five, 10 and 20 lb. sizes.
-These tanks can be made of either steel or aluminum but the difference is purely cosmetic.
+These tanks can be made of either steel or aluminium but the difference is purely cosmetic.
 You will need to decide whether to purchase or rent a tank.
 If purchasing a tank you will need to ensure that the certification date stamped at the top of the tank is current.
 Tanks need to be hydro – (or pressure) tested every five years and can cost $20-$30 for re-certification before they can be refilled.
 Tanks can be refilled or rented from sources such homebrew, welding supply and fire extinguisher shops.

 To use a CO2 tank, you will need a regulator which reduces the pressure of the tank from about 800 psi to a usable 10 to 30 pounds needed to for force carbonating and dispensing beer.
 Regulators can have either one or two gauges.
 Either type will work for dispensing beer.
 On two gauge models, the first gauge, which is actually the more important of the two, shows dispensing pressure.
 The second gauge, which is not as critical (or useful), shows tank pressure which is a rough estimate of how much gas is left in the tank.
 For the most part though, this gauge will register as full until the very last moment when it moves into the “almost empty” red zone.